Talking About Immigrants and the Criminal Justice System

 Tips

-• Acknowledge the need for people to be held accountable when they have made mistakes.
-While many people are caught up unfairly in the criminal justice system, we need to acknowledge that there still has to be a fair and reasonable plan for those who have made mistakes, or even committed serious crimes, to move forward.
+5. Acknowledge the need for accountability when people make mistakes.
+While many people are caught up unfairly in the criminal justice system, we need to acknowledge that there still must be a fair and reasonable plan for those who have made mistakes, or even committed serious crimes, to move forward.

 Value: We all make mistakes.
-But most Americans believe that people deserve a second chance, and that most mistakes shouldn’t be allowed to ruin our lives, and the lives of everyone around us.
+But most Americans believe that people deserve a second chance, and that most mistakes shouldn’t ruin our lives and the lives of our loved ones.

-Problem: But our criminal justice system does ruin the lives of many immigrants who come into contact it.
+Problem: Yet our criminal justice system does exactly that to many immigrants.
 Even if you’ve lived here for years, you can be deported if you’ve been accused of a low-level offense like shoplifting.
 Many immigrants in the system don’t get access to lawyers, and thousands are detained for indefinite amounts of time with no hearing.
-There’s no question that we all should be held accountable for our actions, but removal from the country or indefinite detention is a clear example of the punishment simply not fitting the crime.
+While there’s no question that we all should be held accountable for our actions, indefinite detention or permanent banishment from the country for minor offenses clearly don’t match the severity of the mistake.

 Handpicked for you